67 Credits | 2 Years

 After the Northwood Tech Paramedic Technician Program

-Upon completion of the program, you will obtain a Paramedic Technician associate degree.
+Upon completion of the program, you will earn a Paramedic Technician associate degree.

 The EMT-Paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).